ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBSerial.md

 <span class="images">![](https://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_serial.png)<span>USBSerial class hierarchy</span></span>

-The USBSerial interface is used to emulate a serial port over USB.
+You can use the USBSerial interface to emulate a serial port over USB.
 You can use this serial port as an extra serial port or as a debug solution.
-It's also a great solution to easily communicate between your mbed and a computer.
+It also communicates between Mbed and a computer.

 ### USBSerial class reference